 The physical chemistry registration examination is closely modeled after the standard ACS examination in physical chemistry.
 Students who do not pass the thermodynamics/kinetics portion will be required to take either CHEM 440 or CHEM 444.
-Students who do not pass the quantum mechanics section will be required to take either CHEM 440, or both CHEM 442 and 444.
+Students who do not pass the quantum mechanics section will be required to take either CHEM 440 or CHEM 442.
 Students who fail both sections will be required to take CHEM 440, or both CHEM 442 and 444.
 Students who take these courses must receive a grade of B or higher to satisfy the physical chemistry proficiency requirement.
 Normally, these courses are not counted toward degree coursework requirements.